dakshhmehta/Shop-for-PyroCMS/README.md

-*SHOP is still in early alpha mode, many features are still being built - If you download a newer nightly build then do not attempt to upgrade unless you understand the system.
-It is recommended that you install a fresh copy each time.*

-**********

 ## Introduction

-I created the SHOP program because there is a lack of ecommerce options for `PyroCMS`.
-The idea behind SHOP is to create a `FREE` and open platform for designers to rapidly set up a ecommerce website using `PyroCMS`.
+*I created the SHOP program because there is a lack of ecommerce options for `PyroCMS`.
+The idea behind SHOP is to create a `FREE` and open platform for designers to rapidly set up a ecommerce website using `PyroCMS`.*

 **********